SL34K/fortniteIOSsignup/README.md

 ###########################################################

-Use common sense, any issues shoot me a discord or twitter message.
+# Use common sense, any issues shoot me a discord or twitter message.

 Twitter: @SL34K

 Discord: Sleak#4391

-Only needed if you are using profiles.csv version
-\/\/\/\/\/\/
+# Using Profiles.CSV version

 MAKE SURE TO CHANGES THE PROFILES.CSV so you get a fresh set of usernames so you wont be blocked by EPIC.